Building a Rock Solid Foundation for the future of rescue

 Motley Zoo's Mission Center Studio is currently a 7,500 square foot facility in the heart of downtown Redmond.
 This facility allows us to perform adoptions, helps centralize our operation, provides storage for supplies, and creates a location where we can gather and host events.

-The future of our Mission Center Studio is uncertain.
+But the future of our Mission Center Studio is uncertain.

 Redmond is a city that changes by the minute with constant development.
 Our building is right in the path of the new light rail line to improve public transportation.
 This major advancement for the community as a whole - unfortunately, puts our mission at risk.